 Dental exam

-Your Open Airway Journey begins with a comprehensive exam and digital imaging.
-We’ll review your symptoms, oral health, and airway indicators, then guide you on next steps, including an online SleepArchitects questionnaire and a referral for a sleep study if appropriate.
+Your Open Airway Journey begins with a comprehensive exam and non-invasive digital scans.
+We’ll review your symptoms, oral health, and airway indicators, then guide you on next steps, including an online questionnaire and a referral for a sleep study if appropriate.

 Step 2